Maa and Samburu Language Research

 Griscom, Richard and Doris L. Payne.
 “Non-uniform Syllable Weight in Southern Kenyan Maa.”
 Paper provided by authors, no date.

-Also published as Chapter 9 in Syllable Weight in African Languages.
-Ed.
-Paul Newman.
+Also published as Chapter 9 in Syllable Weight in African Languages, edited by Paul Newman.
 Current Issues in Linguist Theory 338.
 Philadelphia: John Benjamins, 2017.

 Guion, Susan G., Mark W. Post, and Doris L. Payne.
 “Phonetic correlates of tongue root vowel contrasts in Maa.”
 Journal of Phonetics 32 (2004): 517-542.

 Hoffman, Barbara G. “Transgendered translation of Mande and Maa languages.”
-In International Perspectives on Language and Gender, 306-317.
-Ed.
-José Santaemilia, Patricia Bou, Sergio Maruenda & Gora Zaragoza.
+In International Perspectives on Language and Gender, edited by José Santaemilia, Patricia Bou, Sergio Maruenda, and Gora Zaragoza, 306–317.
 València: Universitat de València, 2007.

 Hohenberger, J. “Comparative Masai Word List: Nilotic.
 Nilo.
 Hamitic.
 Masai.
 Hamitic.
 Semitic.”
 Africa: Journal of the International African Institute 26/3 (1956): 281–287.